QuaestioOrg/android-kotlin-webview/CONTRIBUTING.md

 ### Pull Requests

-[**Pull Requests**](https://github.com/QuaestioOrg/kotlin-converted-webview/pulls) must clearly describe the problem and the solution so as to demostrante its validity and associate the issues related.
+[**Pull Requests**](https://github.com/QuaestioOrg/kotlin-converted-webview/pulls) must clearly describe the problem and the solution so as to demostrate its validity and associate the issues related.

 ## References